 - Deployment tools that allow you to upload your application to the cloud and manage different versions of your application.

-The SDK manages your application locally, while the Google Developers Console manages your application in production.
-The Developers Console uses a web-based interface to create new applications, configure domain names, change which version of your application is live, examine access and error logs, and much more.
+The SDK manages your application locally, while the Google Cloud Platform Console manages your application in production.
+The Cloud Platform Console uses a web-based interface to create new applications, configure domain names, change which version of your application is live, examine access and error logs, and much more.